AndersDJohnson/titanium-example-rss/README.md

 ### Titanium RSS Viewer Example ###

-Just a quick custom demo of an RSS feed reader in Appcelerator Titanium, using compiled CoffeeSCript.
+A quick demo of a custom RSS feed reader app in Appcelerator Titanium, using compiled CoffeeScript.
 Disclaimer: Only tested build as a mobile web app from Titanium Studio.

 ## Instructions ##